plebbbb/GREATAPI_docs/source/index.html.md

 prosv5 conduct fetch greatapi@[whatever version we are on].zip
 `

 From here, GREATAPI should be addable on the upgrade tab of the PROS editor.
 You may have to manually type in the name for it to be detected.
-If GREATAPI isn't there, open up a console in the directory of your PROs project(the folder with project.pros) and enter the following:
+If GREATAPI isn't there or you want to use vscode instead, open up a console in the directory of your PROS project(the folder with project.pros) and enter the following:

 `
 prosv5 conduct apply greatapi